Minoxidil: Side effects

-Top 10 most common side effects.

-Side effects of oral minoxidil may include swelling of the face and extremities, rapid heartbeat, or lightheadedness.
-Cardiac lesions, such as focal necrosis of the papillary muscle and subendocardial areas of the left ventricle, have been observed in laboratory animals treated with minoxidil.
-Pseudoacromegaly is an extremely rare side effect reported with large doses of oral minoxidil.
+Side effects of oral minoxidil may include salt retention, water retention and edema, rapid heartbeat, dizziness, lightheadedness, headaches, and hypertrichosis (excessive hair growth).

-Topically applied minoxidil is generally well tolerated, but common side effects include itching of the eyes, general itching, irritation at the treated area, and unwanted hair growth elsewhere on the body.
+Topically applied minoxidil is generally well-tolerated, but common side effects include itching of the eyes, general itching, irritation at the treated area, and unwanted hair growth elsewhere on the body.
 Alcohol and propylene glycol present in some topical preparations may dry the scalp, resulting in dandruff and contact dermatitis.

 Sublingual minoxidil may have reduced side effects with retained effectiveness compared to oral minoxidil.
 This is due to less minoxidil sulfate being formed during first-pass metabolism and due to local activation of minoxidil into minoxidil sulfate within hair follicles.
 In a preliminary clinical trial, no adverse effects or changes in blood pressure occurred with low-dose sublingual minoxidil.

-Minoxidil has been implicated in causing pericardial effusions including life-threatening cases of cardiac tamponade.
-There have been case reports dating back to the 1980s describing this phenomenon, including topical and oral formulations.
-The frequency of these occurrences has previously been reported at 3%, but the true frequency is difficult to determine as a large proportion of patients in this cohort also had renal insufficiency and may have had an effusion preceding the use of minoxidil.
+Oral minoxidil has been implicated in causing pericarditis, pericardial effusion, and pleural effusion.
+Cardiac tamponade secondary to pericardial effusion, which can be life-threatening, is also known to occur.
+Pericardial effusion has been found to occur in about 3% of people at hypertension doses.
+This is usually associated with impaired renal function, connective tissue disease, uremic syndrome, congestive heart failure, or marked fluid retention, though cases without these potential risk factors have also been reported.
+There have been case reports dating back to the 1980s describing these phenomena, including with oral minoxidil and rarely even topical minoxidil.
+However, these cardiovascular complications are much less common and rare with oral minoxidil at the low doses used to treat hair loss.
+Potential symptoms indicating these minoxidil-induced cardiovascular complications include dyspnea (shortness of breath) and edema (fluid build-up).

+Minoxidil has also been associated with a number of other types of cardiovascular complications, like ischemic heart disease, pulmonary hypertension, left ventricular hypertrophy, and specific electrocardiogram (ECG) abnormalities.
+Cardiac lesions, such as focal necrosis of the papillary muscle and subendocardial areas of the left ventricle, have been observed in laboratory animals treated with minoxidil as well.

+K_{ATP} channel openers like levcromakalim and minoxidil have been strongly implicated in inducing headache and migraine.

+Pseudoacromegaly is an extremely rare side effect reported with large doses of oral minoxidil.
+Oral minoxidil has been reported to cause coarsening of facial features in case reports.

 Overdose

+Overdose of minoxidil has been reviewed.
 In 2013 or 2014, a seven-year-old girl was admitted to a children's hospital in Toulouse in France after accidentally ingesting a teaspoon of Alopexy (a brand name for minoxidil in France).
 The child vomited constantly after ingestion and showed hypotension and tachycardia for 40 hours.
 The authors of the report on the incident stressed that the product should be kept out of reach of children, and urged manufacturers to consider more secure child-resistant packaging.